humboldt-cs/cs480-queue-rhythm/README.md

 ## Overview
 ### Description
-QueueRhythm allows users to have shared music queues to share and listen to music together.
+QueueRhythm allows users to have shared music queues to share and listen to music together.Allows users to share and listen to music with others, while being able to collaborate on the music playlist.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
+[Evaluation of your app acrohttps://www.youtube.com/watch?v=EZ9p4HZucvIss the following attributes]
 - **Category:** Social / Music
-- **Mobile:**
+- **Mobile:** This app will only be developed for mobile devices.
-- **Story:** Allows users to share and listen to music with others, while being able to collaborate on the music playlist.
+- **Story:** The user can search for music on Spotify, then add to playlist.
+The user then can invite others to contribute songs and listlen to the same playlist synchronously.
-- **Market:** Users looking to be able to share/collaborate with multiple users in the same queue.
-The use of tags and public/private options gives the user the ability to make queues to listen with others relevant to any everyday situation.
+- **Market:** This app will be available to everyone.
+Users looking to be able to share/collaborate with multiple users in the same queue.The use of tags and public/private options gives the user the ability to make queues to listen with others relevant to any everyday situation.
 - **Habit:*https://hackmd.io/QHm9aejkTt-wpBoyZwd1OQ*
 Users can use QueueRhythm in small groups or by themselves.
 The private option allows users to have control over who can share and listen to the queue playlist.
-The public option allows users to collaborate with any user with the app, giving the opportunity to listen to music you have never heard of!
-- **Scope:**​
+- **Scope:** The more rudimentary features will be allowing users to search for music on Spotify, then add songs to a collaborative playlist and invite others to join by sending an access code via text message.If user base grows large enought more advanced features could be implemented.Things like public playlist and chat boxes.
+The public playlist option allows users to collaborate with any user with the app, giving the opportunity to listen to music you have never heard of!

 ## Product Spec